julianamm/vh-os-packages/README.md

 2 - Reuse as much you can

-3 - Create components thinking that could be reused
+3 - Create as many components as you need thinking that could be reused

 4 - Don't forget to cover the [LOADING, ERROR and SUCCESS] states